jkuhlmann/cgltf/README.md

 Note that cgltf does not load the contents of extra files such as buffers or images into memory; you'll need to read these files yourself using URIs from `data.buffers[]` or `data.images[]` respectively.

 ## Support

-cgltf supports this:
-- glTF 2.0
+cgltf supports most core glTF 2.0 features:
 - glb (binary files) and gltf (JSON files)
 - meshes (including accessors, buffer views, buffers)
 - materials (including textures, samplers, images)